Skip to main content

 • Technology and Research – Core curriculum option – Study Specialisation Mathematics and Natural Sciences

-In addition, there is a subject called Programming and modeling which also includes digital skills.
+In addition, there is a subject called Programming and modelling which also includes digital skills

 Pupils attending upper secondary education and training who have a mother tongue other than Norwegian or Sami have the right to adapted education in Norwegian until they are sufficiently proficient to follow the ordinary teaching.
 If necessary, such pupils are also entitled to mother-tongue instruction, bilingual subject teaching, or both.
 There is no provision for teaching one or more subjects in the curriculum in a language other than the language of instruction.